-- a is the resultant acceleration measured in units of gravity "g" $(1g = 9.81m/s^2)$ ; - $t_1$ and $t_2$ are the two time instants (expressed in seconds) during the impact, defining an interval between the beginning and the end of the recording period for which the value of HIC is a maximum ( $t_2$ - $t_1 \le 15$ msec ) - 3.17 "Impact point" means the point on the vehicle where initial contact by the test impactor occurs.
+- is the resultant acceleration measured in units of gravity "g" $(1g = 9.81 \text{m/s}^2)$ ; - $t_1 \mbox{ and } t_2 \ \ \mbox{ are the two time instants (expressed in seconds) during the impact, defining an interval between the beginning and the end of the recording period for which the value of HIC is a maximum (t_2 t_1 \leq 15 \ msec )$ - 3.17 "Impact point" means the point on the vehicle where initial contact by the test impactor occurs.
 The proximity of this point to the target point is dependent upon both the angle of travel by the test impactor and the contour of the vehicle surface (see point B on Figure 4.). - 3.18 "Lower bumper height" means the vertical distance between the ground and the lower bumper reference line, defined in point 3.19, with the vehicle positioned in its normal ride attitude. - 3.19 "Lower bumper reference line" means the lower limit to significant points of pedestrian contact with the bumper.
-It is defined as the geometric trace of the lowermost points of contact between a straight edge 700 mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined forwards by 25°, is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper (see Figure 7.).

-- 3.20 "Normal ride attitude" means the vehicle attitude in driving order positioned on the ground, with the tyres inflated to recommended pressures, the front wheels in the straight-ahead position, with maximum capacity of all fluids necessary for operation of the vehicle, with all standard equipment as provided by the vehicle manufacturer, with a 75 kg mass placed on the driver's seat , and with a 75 kg mass placed on the front passenger's seat , and the suspension set in normal running condition as specified by the manufacturer (especially for vehicles with an active suspension or a device for automatic levelling). - 3.21 "Rear reference line for Adult Headform (ARL)" means a geometric trace as described on the front structure of the vehicle using a wrap around distance of 2100mm.
+It is defined as the geometric trace of the lowermost points of contact between a straight edge 700 mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined forwards by 25°, is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper (see Figure 7.). - 3.20 "Normal ride attitude" means the vehicle attitude in driving order positioned on the ground, with the tyres inflated to manufacturer recommended pressures, the front wheels in the straight-ahead position, with maximum capacity of all fluids necessary for operation of the vehicle for use on public roads, with all standard equipment as provided by the vehicle manufacturer, with a 75 kg mass placed on the driver's seat , and with a 75 kg mass placed on the front passenger's seat , and the suspension set in normal running condition as specified by the manufacturer (especially for vehicles with an active suspension or a device for automatic levelling).
+OICA comment: 3.20 is to be checked with the IHRA definitions, especially as regards manufacturer recommended settings. - 3.21 "Rear reference line for Adult Headform (ARL)" means a geometric trace as described on the front structure of the vehicle using a wrap around distance of 2100mm.